veebotnik/reddit-monitor/README.md

 This is a really simple subreddit forwarder built on [NodeJS](https://nodejs.org).
 It forwards everything submitted to a subreddit to a [Telegram](https://telegram.org/) group.

-It grabs the last 20 (default) posts from the subreddit and monitors it every 60 seconds for changes.
-When a change is detected, it composes and sends a message to the Telegram chat.
+It grabs the last 20 (default) posts from the subreddit and monitors for new posts every 60 seconds.
+When a new post is detected, it composes and sends a message to the Telegram chat.

 ## Usage